Romania

 project in

-development stage
+construction stage

-Situated in lasi country, the Ruginoasa windfarm features ten on-shore Vestas V162-6.0 MW turbines, with an installed capacity of 60MWp.
+Situated in lasi country, the Ruginoasa windfarm features ten on-shore Vestas V162-6.0 MW turbines, with an installed capacity of 60MW.
 Construction began in March 2023 and in just ten months, after obtaining the permits, the windfarm was operational and providing electricity to the grid.
 It is the first wind farm built in Romania in a decade and is expected to have an energy production lifetime of over 30 years.

 60